email: roadarch@outlook.com

 Las Cruces, NM

 This appears to be a Cowboy model which is missing the cowboy hat.
-The statue is installed next to Big Daddy's Flea Market.
-He is missing both of his arms.
-This statue has been here since the late 1980s.
+The statue has been installed next to Big Daddy's Flea Market since the late 1980s.
+His arms were removed and put in storage elsewhere so that the large sign could be installed on front of him.
 For more, see this website. [map]

 Cowboy